thehui87/Learning-Godot/class_globals.md

   * [Object](class_object)  **[`get_singleton`](#get_singleton)**  **(** [String](class_string) arg0  **)** const

 ###  Description
 Contains global variables accessible from everywhere.
-Use the normal [[object|Object]] API, such as "Globals.get(variable)", "Globals.set(variable,value)" or "Globals.has(variable)" to access them.
+Use the normal [Object](class_object) API, such as "Globals.get(variable)", "Globals.set(variable,value)" or "Globals.has(variable)" to access them.
 Variables stored in engine.cfg are also loaded into globals, making this object very useful for reading custom game configuration options.

 ###  Member Function Description